August 28, 2012 by The Sweetest Plum

 A few days ago I wrote an article in Green Guide about how to become one of the great podcasts.
 It was really good because a) anytime we turn up in The Age it tricks our parents into believing we have real jobs and b) it got us a bunch of extra downloads, although I suspect a few Age readers might be frightened off the Podcast by their first big boy encounter.
 Anyway, due to space, they cut out a few bits (plus they spelt “mic” wrong), so I’m sticking the full article below…

-The Step By Step Guide to Creating One of The Great Podcasts
+The Step By Step Guide to Becoming One of The Great Podcasts

-Spend 6 months as an unemployed comedy writer, read an article on a hip website that says the old models of mass media are dead and podcasting is the future.
-Invite a fellow unemployed comedy writer to join the podcast.
+Spend 6 months as an unemployed comedy writer, then one night after drinking alone in your kitchen and googling your ex-girlfriends, stumble over an article on a hip website that says the old models of mass media are dead and podcasting is the future.
+Call a fellow unemployed comedy writer who is also drinking alone and ask him to start a podcast.
 Tell him the old models of mass media are dead and podcasting is the future.